GATETEVIEWS

 The muzim is strange, he didn’t call for prayer;

-Perhaps is he worried, his God is elsewhere;
+Perhaps he’s worried, God is elsewhere….

 The radio.